 Paragraph 3.2.31., amend to read:

 "3.2.31.
-"Powered axle" means an axle of a vehicle which is able to deliver propulsion energy and/or recuperate energy, independent of whether that is only temporarily or permanently possible and/or selectable by the driver."
+"Powered axle" means an axle of a vehicle which is able to deliver propulsion energy and/or recuperate energy, independent of whether that is only temporarily or permanently possible and/or selectable by the driver or the ADS user3."

+Insert a new footnote 3, to read:

+"3 "ADS user", as defined in UN Regulation No. [ADS]."

 Paragraph 3.2.37., amend to read: